-You see, LinkedIn itself doesn't have a preview function built into its platform, and that's why we decided to create AuthoredUp, the all-in-one LinkedIn content creation tool.
+LinkedIn itself doesn't have a preview function built into its platform, so we decided to create AuthoredUp, the all-in-one LinkedIn content creation tool.

-When I noticed the importance of previewing posts, I started looking for a way to do it that doesn't involve posting and then deleting/editing the post.
+When I noticed the importance of previewing posts, I started looking for a way that doesn't involve posting and then deleting/editing the post.

-However, to my surprise, I couldn't find anything that would allow me to do that.
-LinkedIn doesn't have a preview function and there were no tools that would allow me to preview my posts.
+However, to my surprise, I couldn't find anything to allow me to do that.
+LinkedIn doesn't have a preview function, and no tools would allow me to preview my posts.

 That's when the idea to create a LinkedIn post preview tool was born.

-A tool that would allow LinkedIn users to preview their posts before they publish them.
+A tool allowing LinkedIn users to preview their posts before publishing them.

 A tool that would save them time and help them create better content.

 A tool that would increase engagement on posts.

 And that's how AuthoredUp came to be.

 With AuthoredUp, you can preview your post before you publish it and ensure it looks how you want it to.